Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 Wormholes are spatial anomalies that connect distant areas of space.

 Two Systems containing wormholes of the same type are considered adjacent for all purposes.
+Important: the [Deep Space Cannon](#user-content-DeepSpaceCannon-unitAbility) ability may *not* fire through a Wormhole.

 #### Wormhole tokens
 Wormhole Tokens have different Wormholes printed on each side of the token.